chef/chef-web-docs/chef_master/source/install_server_ha_drbd.rst

 * The disk space presents as a single device, ``/dev/sdb``
 * The storage is added to a volume group named ``opscode``
 * The storage is added in a logical volume group named ``drbd``
-* The volume group should have adequate space to enable logical volume manager (LVM) snapshots to be used for backups; this amount depends on many factors, including how much changes in-between snapshots, how long the snapshots will be kept, and the (eventual) size of the Chef server database; a decent starting point when sizing logical volume manager (LVM) snapshots is ~10% of the raw, unpartitioned disk space
+* The volume group should have adequate space to enable logical volume manager (LVM) snapshots to be used for backups; this amount depends on many factors, including how much changes in-between snapshots, how long the snapshots will be kept, and the (eventual) size of the Chef Server database; a decent starting point when sizing logical volume manager (LVM) snapshots is ~10% of the raw, unpartitioned disk space

 The following commands would properly set up the backend disk configuration for DRBD: